TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 `/log damage <selector>`

-Info when a living entity gets damage and display how the damage gets calculated
+Inform when a living entity gets damage and display how the damage gets calculated

 The `<selector>` option consist of 1 or 2 object declaration strings and an optional `->` or `<->` direction indicator